kiante-fernandez/git-papers/journal.md

 by: Kiante Fernandez

 #Introduction:
-Here we are interested in wokring with the terminal and git
+Here we are interested in wokring with the terminal and git[1. kia]